Josef Harpe: Military career and war crimes

 Harpe joined the Prussian Army on 28 September 1909 and fought in World War I. After the war, Harpe remained in the Reichswehr military service.
 In 1931, under the pseudonym Direktor Hacker, he held a position in the secret German-Russian Tank-School (Kama tank school) in Kazan, Soviet Union.
 He was promoted to Oberstleutnant on 1 August 1934 and became commander of Panzer-Regiment 3 on 15 October 1935.
 He was again promoted on 1 January 1937, and commanded the German 1st Panzer Brigade holding the rank of Oberst.
 In 1940 he took over as Commandant of the Armoured Troops School No.2 in Wünsdorf.

 He served on the Eastern Front, where he commanded, from July 1942 until October 1943 the XXXXI Panzerkorps and from September 1944 to January 1945 Army Group A. On 12 March 1944, Harpe established the makeshift Ozarichi death camps in Belarus.
 There were no buildings or sanitary facilities; it was just a massive closed-off area with barbed wire.
-Soldiers of the 35th Infantry Division, led by Johann-Georg Richert, who was reinforced by additional troops from Sonderkommando 7b of Einsatzgruppe B, forced at least 40,000 civilians into the camp, shooting at least 400 of them along the way after they became too weak to continue walking.
+Soldiers of the 35th Infantry Division, led by Johann-Georg Richert, reinforced by additional troops from Sonderkommando 7b of Einsatzgruppe B, forced at least 40,000 civilians into the camp, shooting at least 400 of them along the way after they became too weak to continue walking.
 The prisoners were mostly family members of slave laborers, children under 13, the sick, mothers with infants, and the elderly.
-These people were viewed by the Germans as useless.
+These people were viewed by the Germans as "useless mouths".